edimoldovan/nappi/README.md

 Here's a todo list, that I would like to implement soon:
 - authentication
-- add a very simple Ember.js application, probably using Ember CLI
+- add a very simple Ember.js application
+- add a very simple Angular.js application